fsetti/milliq_mcgen_DY_lightMesons/madgraphDY/README.md

 dump the kinematics into text files, then feed these into a C++ program `ntupler/run.cc` that converts them into ROOT files.
 7. These root files are placed into wherever you set `outdir` in the previous step.
 These should be in the same format as those from
 `decayMCP/runDecays.cc`, and can be fed into the propagator in the same way.

+### Grid submission

+I've now added scripts to `batchsubmit` to do all of the above with a single condor submission, allowing for larger samples and far less babysiting.
+See instructions there.